Kenton School: Former headteachers

 David Pearmain stepped down as headteacher in August 2015 and became the chief executive of Kenton Schools Academy Trust, under which Kenton School and Studio West operate.
 In 2017, Pearmain stepped down as chief executive, and was replaced by Kevin McDermid.
 In 2022, Ian Kershaw was appointed chief executive of the Trust, which rebranded as Northern Leaders Trust in May of that year.
+Lee Kirtley succeeded Kershaw as chief executive of the Trust in January 2023.

-Kenton School's principal is Jason Holt.
-The academy’s current vice-principals are Richard Devlin, Noel Stoddart and Claire Gibson.
+Kenton School's current principal is Sinead Green.

 Academy conversion

 In 2011, the school undertook consultation to investigate conversion to Academy status.
 This was met with criticism by the NAS/UWT, the NUT, and the ATL, representatives of whom took strike action in September of that year.
 On 1 May 2012 Kenton School officially converted to an Academy.
 Throughout the process it was decided that the school's name would not change although for legal reasons Kenton School (Newcastle) is its registered name.